ICS 21 Winter 2008

 About ICS labs

-You may also use ICS 183, ICS 189 or ICS 192 if the room is open and there is no class meeting in it.
-You may not use a first-floor lab when a non-ICS21 class is in session.
+Using our lab rooms (ICS183, ICS189, ICS192, ICS364): In addition to the ICS 21 Help Center, you may use ICS183, ICS189 or ICS192 if the room is open and there is no class meeting in it.
+You may not use a lab room when a non-ICS 21 class is in session in that room.

-You may also use the computers in ICS 364.
+You may also use the computers in ICS364.
 This is a first-come, first-served open-to-all-students lab.
-The same computers and software that are available in the first-floor labs are available in ICS 364.
+The same computers and software that are available in the first-floor labs are available in ICS364.

 The scheduled lab hours and open hours times for all lab rooms are posted on the ICS Lab hours web page, and often on the labs’ doors.

 Lab Use Policies: In order to use our computer equipment and computer accounts, you must agree to abide by UCI’s and ICS’ policies regarding them.
-The documents that describe these policies are kept on the Web; perhaps the best way to access them is from the ICS Instructional Lab Rules web page.
+The documents that describe these policies are kept on the Web; perhaps the best way to access them is from the ICS Instructional Lab Guidelines web page.
 Read this page, and follow its links to read the other pertinent ICS and UCI documents.

 If you find a piece of lab equipment that is broken or otherwise needs attention, or you think someone is trying to steal or damage software or equipment, tell the lab attendant on duty.

-Additional information about the lab rooms, their equipment and software is in the Orientation to the Lab section of the ICS21 Lab Manual.
+Additional information about the lab rooms, their equipment and software is in the Orientation to the Lab section of the ICS 21 Lab Manual.

 UCInetID and ICS computer accounts